 Types of Integration

 Many enterprise-level organizations are often challenged with activities focused on system integration.
-Aggregating various subsystems and processes to provide greater efficiency and functionality is not a simple task and requires multiple stakeholders with an overarching goal.
+Aggregating various subsystems and processes to provide greater efficiency and functionality is not a simple task.
+It requires multiple stakeholders with an overarching goal.
 Understanding software, data, and hardware integration processes can facilitate efforts and provide the necessary focus for incorporating various technologies, procedures, and information effectively.

 Although “systems integration” is a great catch-all summary, procedures to aggregate various procedures and subsystems can occur within any level of an enterprise organization.
 There are three main areas, however, where IT professionals and other consultants focus their efforts.
 Covering various business functions, these modes provide greater agility and flexibility in enterprise-level decision making and activities: